DDM-Lab/SpeedyIBL/README.md

 2. Goto the main folder of the cloned git repository which contains the `requirements.txt` file

 3. (suggestion) Create a virtual Python Environment by running the following commands in your shell.
 (This may be different on your machine!
-If it does not work, look at how to install a virtual python env based on your system.):
+If it does not work, look at how to install a virtual python env_speedyIBL based on your system.):
 ```
-python3 -m venv env
+python3 -m venv env_speedyIBL
 ```
 ```
-source env/bin/activate
+source env_speedyIBL/bin/activate
 ```
 4. Install the required python libraries by running this command in your shell:
 ```